Seven Days in New Crete

-Seven Days in New Crete, also known as Watch the North Wind Rise, is a seminal future-utopian speculative fiction novel by Robert Graves, first published in 1949.
+Seven Days in New Crete, also known as Watch the North Wind Rise, is a seminal future-utopian / dystopian speculative fiction novel by Robert Graves, first published in 1949.
 It shares many themes and ideas with Graves' The White Goddess, published a year earlier.
 Martin Seymour-Smith, Graves's biographer, further suggested it was autobiographical, "telling the essential story of his life between 1929 and 1947".

 Summary

 The novel takes place in a future society (first established on the island of Crete, but later spreading through much of the world) in which most post-medieval technology has been rejected, and a Triple Goddess religion is followed.
-The book is narrated by a mid-20th century poet, Edward Venn-Thomas, who is transported forward in time by the New Cretans.
+The book is narrated by a mid-20th century poet, Edward Venn-Thomas, who is resurrected by the New Cretans under orders of their Goddess.
 Society is organised into five "estates" or social groups: captains, recorders (scribes), commons (by far the most numerous), servants, and magicians or poets (the least numerous), which are analogised to the five fingers of a hand.
 Different villages practice different marriage customs (strict monogamy, non-strict monogamy, or polyandry), worship different local "godlings", and specialise in various local handcrafts and foodstuffs, but share the common values of the New Cretan civilisation and devotion to the Goddess.

 Some of the social customs are somewhat matriarchal.
 There is no poverty in New Crete (money has been abolished) and little dissatisfaction.
 War is only known in the form of controlled local one-day conflicts between neighbouring villages, similar to the old game of village football or Shrovetide football.
 The poets or magicians of New Crete are an integral part of a religion centred on a sometimes capricious Goddess worshipped in three aspects: the maiden archer Nimuë, the goddess of motherhood and sexuality Mari, and the hag-goddess of wisdom Ana.
 (The names of the last two are similar to those of the Virgin Mary and her mother Saint Anne in Christianity.)

 The only masculine elements of New Cretan religion are the rival twin demi-gods (the star-god of the first half of the year and the serpent-god of the second half of the year) who compete for the Goddess's favour, and the local village godlings, who are all far below the Goddess as Queen of Heaven.
 However, the failings of past fallen civilisations are remembered and personified as an anti-trinity of evil gods (the "three Rogues"): Dobeis, god of money and greed; Pill, god of theft and violence; and Machna, god of science and soulless machinery.